InquisitorJax/Xamarin-MAUI-Apps/README.md

 Getting people to notice your app is HARD.
 Show some love for these developers by downloading the app, **giving an app store review**, or even product feedback.

+Want your app listed here?
+Submit a PR, and show some love by submitting app store reviews for the other apps listed here ;)

 ## Remotime: Freelancer Invoicing
 Simply manage your tasks, time and invoices